A poem by Michael E Sparks in the style of Charles Bukowski

 Launching nukes is done by executive order and does not have a series of checks and balances.
 This is why Trump must be removed via the 25th Amendment.
 Any other method of removing him from power, including voting him out democratically in 2020, would result in a scorned Trump still having access to his nuclear arsenal, an inevitable scenario too dire for any of us to contemplate.

-While invoking the 25th Amendment sets a dangerous precedent that will undoubtedly have repercussions going forward (undoubtedly the GOP will invoke the same Amendment for every Democrat to ever hold office from now until the end of time), it is infinitely better than allowing this wannabe dictator to continue escalating his nuclear rhetoric with his narcissistic finger on the trigger of a gun that can and will destroy all life on this planet.
+While invoking the 25th Amendment sets a dangerous precedent that will undoubtedly have repercussions going forward, it is infinitely better than allowing this wannabe dictator to continue escalating his nuclear rhetoric with his narcissistic finger on the trigger of a gun that can and will destroy all life on this planet.

 If you want Trump removed from office then the next step is to do something absolutely radical, something unprecedented, something so crazy that it just might work.

 You’re going to actually have to show up and vote in the 2018 midterms.

 That is if any of us are still alive by then.